 In lieu of flowers please donate to the Canon City Volunteer Fire Department, c/o FF Memorial Park Project, 1479 N. 15th, Canon City, Colorado 81212.

-To send flowers to Joelene's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joelene Kay Johnson, please visit our floral store.